colejarczyk/doc/userguide/getting_started/settings/Configuration/settings.rst

 .. |settings| image:: /userguide/_images/icon.png

-1. In the **Currency** list, select the currency to be used for the online and offline transaction, to one of the following:

-  - EUR
-  - HKD
-  - INR
-  - PESO (COP)
-  - PLN
-  - USD
-  - VND

-2. Select your **Timezone** from the list.
+1. Select your **Timezone** from the list.
 Time zone is used for date time calculation

-3. Enter the **Program name** that you want to use in all communications
+2. Enter the **Program name** that you want to use in all communications

-4. If applicable, enter the URLs to the following:
+3. If applicable, enter the URLs to the following:

   - **Program URL**
       URL to a page with Loyalty Program description